Limpio: Tourism

-Art and culture
+Culture

 The craftsmanship of Limpio is based on the basketmaking and hats made of karanday.
 It also has the ballets "Karanday Poty" and "Ballet Mainumby".
 The celebrations honoring Saint Joseph, the saint patron of the city, form a part of the city's culture.
 Limpio also boasts the fountain of the first ecological sanctuary of the country.
 Many people gather in this place to refresh themselves with these waters which, according to the popular beliefs, are sacred.